Jambo! Welcome to Kenya

 Overnight in Nairobi.

-On arrival in Masai Mara check in and freshen up before having your lunch at the lodge.
+On arrival at the Masai Mara camp, check in at the lodge.
+Freshen up and prepare yourself for lunch.

 Maasai Mara National Reserve is an area of preserved savannah wilderness in southwestern Kenya, along the Tanzanian border.
 Its animals include lions, cheetahs, elephants, zebras and hippos.
 Wildebeest traverse its plains during their annual migration.
 The landscape has grassy plains and rolling hills, and is crossed by the Mara and Talek rivers.
 The area nearby is dotted with villages (enkangs) of Maasai people.